datalab-org/datalab/pydatalab/docs/deployment.md

 Set `DATALAB_JUPYTER_EXTERNAL_URL` to use an independently deployed Hub.
-In that case, run the normal base Compose file without `docker-compose.jupyter.yml`; no local Hub is created.
+In that case, run the normal base Compose file without the `datalab-jupyter` companion Compose file; no local Hub is created.
 The external administrator owns TLS, proxying, availability, spawning, storage, quotas, culling, and the user-server image.